 15.3.
 Coherence - cross domain The extent to which statistics are reconcilable with those obtained through other data sources or statistical domains.

-Register is used as a backbone for production of all economic and partially social statistics.
+The register is used as a core set for the production of all economic and partially social statistics.

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.